RonaldLi-GitHub/Youtube_Video_ETL_Scheduler/README.md

 **Trial Run Result**
 ---
-To test the pipeline, I go to LevelCapGaming's channel and retrieve 12 videos for each of my runs.
+To test the pipeline, I go to LevelCapGaming's channel and retrieve 12 videos and schedule the workflow to run on 3 consecutive days.
+I then retrieve the data from the database.
 The result is the following when I filter on just one video

 ![](img/airflow_3.JPG)

-As expected, the pipeline is able to generate time series record of view count, like count, comment count
+As expected, the pipeline is able to generate time series record of view count, like count, comment count.